Implanted Port: Before Your Procedure

 What is an implanted port?

 A port is usually put under the skin of your chest below your collarbone.
-A thin, flexible tube goes from the port into a large vein.
-This tube also goes under your skin.
-It's called a catheter.
+It's usually about the size of a quarter, but thicker.
+It looks like a small bump under your skin.
+A thin, flexible tube runs under the skin from the port into a large vein in your chest.

 How do you prepare for the procedure?